JustinGOSSES/JustinGOSSES/README.md

 hi :wave:, I'm Justin!

 I have professional interests across 📊 data visualization, 📝 natural language processing, 🗣️ speech-to-text, ⚒ geoscience, 📂 open data, 💻 open source, and 🏢inner source.
-Previously, I've worked Data Scientist, Software Engineer, and Technical Program Manager roles as a NASA contractor and before that as Geoscientist for BP.
+Previously, I've worked Data Scientist, Software Engineer, and Technical Program Manager roles as a <a href="https://github.com/JustinGOSSES/nasa-contractor-jobs-information">NASA contractor</a> and before that as <a href="https://justingosses.com/geology/">Geoscientist</a> for BP.

 <!-- I currently work as a NASA :rocket: contractor wearing many hats :tophat: Data Scientist, Software Engineer, and Technical Program Manager.
 Check out <a href="https://github.com/JustinGOSSES/nasa-contractor-jobs-information">this repo</a> with some things I've told people multiple times about finding a NASA contractor job.
  -->